aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/insert_zoom_frame/_index.md

 | height | **float** | Height of a new Zoom frame **float**. |
 | slide | [`ISlide`](/slides/python-net/aspose.slides/islide) | The slide object referenced by the Zoom frame [`ISlide`](/slides/python-net/aspose.slides/islide). |

+### Examples

+This example demonstrates creation and inserting a Zoom object at the specified index of a collection
+            (assume that there are at least two slides in the "Presentation.pptx" presentation):

 ### Exceptions

 | Exception | Description |